How long will an electric golf cart run on a full charge?

 - Always check water levels and add any needed water after a cart is charged, not before.
 This will reduce the risk of boiling over during the charge cycle.

 - Clean battery packs, tops and terminals using battery acid neutralizer (1 cup of baking soda per 1 gallon of water).

 - Protect terminal connections using battery terminal protector spray.

 - Remove dirt and debris from battery tops periodically to reduce conduction and draining of the batteries while they sit.

 - Check Tire Pressure.

 What are the Benefits of a Gas Golf Cart?

 Gas golf carts allow riding enthusiasts to drive longer distances with more confidence.
 For instance, if you plan to cruise with friends at the beach, or go site seeing around the country side, owning a gas cart empowers you to do that without concern over losing power.
-The 14 horsepower engine is also well suited for hauling heavier loads and pulling hills.
+The 14 horsepower gas EFI engine (Electronic Fuel Injected) is also well suited for hauling heavier loads and pulling hills.
 If the cart will be used on property with rough or steep terrain, or in mountainous areas, a gas golf cart may better suit your needs.

 What type of Maintenance is needed for a Gas Golf Cart?